tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 02 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
 ### Report Long Description
-    \-Use this chart for a high-level view of backup jobs, with access to the relevant details.
+    \- Use this chart for a high-level view of backup jobs, with access to the relevant details.
     \- This report is equivalent to the following NetBackup OpsCenter report(s): Job Count, Restore Job Attempt Summary by Job Count, Restore Job Attempt Summary by Volume Restored.

 ## Job Error Code